-If you define two A Records with the same IP address then when you come to define the Reverse Mapping (look-up) file you can only map a single name to the IP address.
+If you define two A Records with the same IP address then when you come to define the Reverse Mapping zone file using the PTR RR it is perfectly legitimate to define more that one entry for any IP address.
 Increasingly mail systems as part of an anti-spam strategy and others may perform a dual look-up, IP to name then name to IP.
-A Reverse Mapping query will only return the right result for joe in the example below not for www.
-In this simple case use of a CNAME record for www could fix the problem.
+Many mail systems will not correctly handle multiple RR responses (they may only see the first, in this joe entry).

 ; zone file fragment joe IN A 192.168.254.3 ; joe & www = same ip www IN A 192.168.254.3 ; reverse in-arpa file fragment .3 IN PTR joe.example.com.

-If you define multiple A Records for load balancing or round robin strategy the same problem arises.
+If you define multiple A Records for load balancing or to support a round robin strategy the same problem arises.
 In a dual look-up, IP to name then name to IP, system this will only work for mail in the example below not for any others.

 ; zone file fragment mail IN A 192.168.254.3 ; round robin IN A 192.168.254.4 IN A 192.168.254.5 ; reverse in-addr.arpa file fragment .3 IN PTR mail.example.com. .4 IN PTR mail1.example.com. .5 IN PTR mail2.example.com.